innovationOUtside/nb_quality_profile/README.md

                                   Enable/disable Jupytext support.
   --help                          Show this message and exit.
 ```

+The *imports* report also generates a scatterplot (`packages.png`) showing package use across notebooks.

 Check links (note: links included as "free text" are currently ignored):